Three mounting options offer installation flexibility

 If you don’t want or need a dual smoke/carbon monoxide detector nor do you want to add a smart device to your home, the Nighthawk is an excellent choice.
 The installation options and accuracy of the CO detection make it a purchase worth making.

-- Product Name Nighthawk AC Plug-In Operated Carbon Monoxide Alarm
+- Product Name Nighthawk Plug-In AC/DC Carbon Monoxide Alarm Detector

 - Product Brand Kidde